-Worm tea has the same benefits as worm castings, but in liquid form.
-Castings are produced when worms break down the organic matter in the soil.
-It is also called “worm manure” or “worm humus.”
-These castings are present in the worm beds.
+Worm tea, a type of compost tea made from vermicompost, has the same benefits as worm castings but in liquid form.
+Castings are produced when worms break down the organic matter in soil during the vermicomposting process.
+Castings are also called “worm manure” or “worm humus” and are present in worm beds.
 When you run water through these castings, nutrients such as nitrogen, calcium, and magnesium are picked up.
-The process of harvesting worm castings is called “vermicomposting.”

 What is Compost Tea & Leachate?

 Compost tea, which includes vermicompost tea, is a nutrient-rich liquid created by steeping finished compost or vermicompost in water.
-The compost infuses the water with beneficial nutrients and is sometimes sprayed on foliage to reduce pests and disease or used as a soil drench around plants to enrich the soil in the root zone.
+It is sometimes sprayed on foliage to reduce pests and disease or used as a soil drench around plants to enrich soil in the root zone.
 Leachate is produced when water drains over compost.
 It is the liquid that is leached out of a compost pile or worm bin.
-Since the liquid has possibly traveled through uncomposted matter, leachate is not recommended for foliar application.
+Since there is a possibility liquid traveled through uncomposted matter, leachate is not recommended for foliar, or leaf, application.